Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-troubleshooting.md

    - Deploy the Hubs Cloud stack again
 4. **Are your Name Servers the default AWS ones?**
    - You may have changed your Name Servers to point ot another service.
 Delete the current ones to revert back to the defaults.

-## My AWS stack says "rollback complete" after deploying, what went wrong?

-You encountered an issue during Hubs Cloud stack deployment.
-By default, AWS rolls back the changes and deletes the stack.

-#### To turn rollback off to see the error

-1. Start the [AWS Hubs deployment process](https://hubs.mozilla.com/cloud) > Finish steps 1 and 2 > "Step 3 Configure stack options" > "Advanced options" > Expand "Stack creation options" > Select "Disa bled" for "Rollback on failure"
-2. Continue with the stack creation and discover which error the stack failed on
-3. Delete the stack in AWS CloudFormation manually to restart the deployment process

 ## Missing a solution?